modio/modio-docs/public/en-us/game-integration/restapi/getting-started/restapi-localization.md

 - If you don't supply a valid `Content-Language` header value, all input data will be assumed English.
 - If you don't supply a valid `Accept-Language` header value, all response data will be in English.
 - If you supply a valid `Accept-Language` header value, all response data will be in English unless translations exist in the requested language.
-- Only fields that contain the localization icon in the parameter section of the endpoint can be submitted in different languages.
+- Only fields that contain the localization in the parameter section of the endpoint can be submitted in different languages.